Key Points:

 - 5-year price guarantee for the base plan cost

-Go5G Plan Lineup Likely Retiring
+Go5G Plan Lineup Retiring

 Comparison to Other Top Pick Plans